andraskindler/parallaxviewpager/README.md

 An easy-to-use ViewPager subclass with parallax background.

-Setup requires little extra effort, using the ParallaxViewPager is almost like using a standard ViewPager.
+Setup requires little extra effort, using the ParallaxViewPager is just like using a standard ViewPager, with the same adapter.
 Of course, there's no silver bullet - the developer has to supply a background tailored to the current needs (eg. the number of items in the adapter and the size of the ViewPager).

 1. Set the background with one of the following methods, or via xml:
   * *setBackgroundResource(int resid)*